 These themes are taken up in The Philosophy of Money (1978 [1900]), perhaps Simmel's most important work.
 Here he explores the ways that money has transformed human interactions by making it possible for them to be impersonal.
-Simmel argued that the economy was really about interactions focused on exchange rather than production, thus providing a distinctive alternative to Marxian understandings.
-Yet at the same time, he agrees that contemporary life is characterized by something like alienation.
+He argued that the economy was really about interactions focused on exchange rather than production, thus providing a distinctive alternative to Marxian understandings.
+Yet, at the same time, he agrees that contemporary life is characterized by something like alienation.
 He notes that money makes our interactions more instrumental and calculable in character, and that acquiring money can become an end in itself.
 The result has been a subtle transformation of human sociality.
 Individuality and care are removed from interactions, to be replaced by hardness, a matter-of-fact attitude, and a "calculative exactness of practical life" (Simmel 1997: 177).

-This idea that contemporary life had become more impersonal was extended in a famous essay on The Metropolis and Mental Life first published in 1903.
-Here Simmel asserts that in the contemporary city (he was drawing on his experience of Berlin circa 1900) we are constantly bombarded by information and there is an "intensification of nervous stimulation" (1997: 175).
-Everything is new, rapid, and ephemeral, and citizens are surrounded by strangers.
+This idea that contemporary life had become more impersonal was extended in a famous essay, The Metropolis and Mental Life, first published in 1903.
+Here, Simmel asserts that in the contemporary city (he was drawing on his experience of Berlin circa 1900) we are constantly bombarded by information and there is an "intensification of nervous stimulation" (1997: 175).
+Everything is new, rapid, and ephemeral, and citizens are surrounded by strangers and advertisements, traffic signs, and other such messages, as in the photograph of Manhattan's Times Square, shown in figure 1.1.
 Simmel sees these various aspects of urban life as threatening to our sense of self and our ability to operate as autonomous subjects in the metropolitan environment.
 He writes: "The deepest problems of modern life derive from the claim of the individual to preserve the autonomy and individuality of his existence in the face of overwhelming social forces" (1997: 174-5).